iotivity/iotivity/Readme.scons.txt

 To build for Android, Andorid NDK and SDK are required.
   Android NDK: http://developer.android.com/tools/sdk/ndk/index.html
   Android SDK: http://developer.android.com/sdk/index.html
-(Note: as in some Iotivity projects, C++11 features are used, recommend Android NDK >= r10, according to our test result r10c is the best one currently)
+(Note: as in some IoTivity projects, C++11 features are used, recommend Android NDK >= r10, according to our test result r10c is the best one currently)

 Arduino: